 - Also in Galaxy, this technique can be used to turn Bullet Bills into Helpful Mooks by tricking them into colliding with something you want blown up (including a certain boss's weakpoint).

-- The old Sega Genesis/Megadrive game Taz In Escape From Mars requires this tactic against one boss, a bull that one must trick into running into a wall.
+- Taz in Escape from Mars requires this tactic against one boss, a bull that one must trick into running into a wall.

-- Also used against those 2 gators; you get the stupid to put his net over the smart one.
+- Also used against two alligators; you need to get the stupid one to drop his net over the smart one.

 - Luring enemies into firing at each other and then fighting is an essential combat tactic in Doom.